 As a part of the University of Tennessee's comprehensive plan to help students gain the international and intercultural knowledge they need to thrive in the world today, the Haslam College of Business strongly encourages students to pursue international educational experiences.
+To assist students in their international endeavors, the Haslam College of Business has developed an Office of International Programs and Study Abroad (IPSA) as part of its Student Engagement and Success Unit.
+This office is available to help students begin their program search and connect the experience with their degree and career goals.

-Every year, hundreds of students venture out to study or intern in another country-in Europe, Asia, Africa, Australia, and Latin America.
-Through our international business collateral and concentration options and numerous faculty-led study abroad programs each year, the Haslam College of Business is a campus leader in supporting and promoting the international experiences essential to succeeding in a global market.
+Every year, hundreds of business students venture out to study or intern all over the globe -in Europe, Asia, Africa, Australia, and Latin America.
+Through our international business collateral and concentration options, numerous faculty-led study abroad programs each year, and world-renowned international partnerships, the Haslam College of Business is a campus leader in supporting and promoting the international experiences essential to succeeding in a global market.

 All students pursuing an international business collateral or concentration must have an educational experience abroad.

 International business coursework may be completed through a study abroad and/or for-credit international internship program.
 A wide range of programs exists, not only geographically, but also in regard to program length, cost, term(s) of enrollment, and admission requirements.